ivanheral/taskr-build/README.md

 ## About

-This is an experiment to check if we can use browserify (without too much configuration) with the most popular frameworks.
+Plugin to build web apps with frameworks using JavaScript or TypeScript.

+In short, Browserify + Babel 7 in 2019 :sweat_smile:

 ## Install

 Install with npm or yarn.

 <pre>
-npm i taskr taskr-build @taskr/esnext
+npm i taskr taskr-build @taskr/esnext @taskr/watch --save-dev
 </pre>

 ## Benchmark